 The 1977 flood set the Plaza in motion for the ‘80s and the ‘90s.
 Consumer demands and desires were changing, and the Plaza changed, too.
 Upscale shops were opened for the new fashion-conscious consumer; restaurants were renovated and their menus revised to reflect changing tastes; a standard of quality was developed and taken to heights never before seen in Kansas City.

 In 2000, Valencia Place, a 325,000 square foot development was added to 47th Street, and brought with it a wonderful mixture of new retailers, restaurants, offices and additional parking to the Plaza.
 In 2002, the Granada Shops opened.
 A 20,000 square foot retail development, the Granada Shops have added more space for exclusive retail on the Plaza.
-Through these developments, Highwoods has succeeded in creating modern, progressive additions with architecture that is harmonious with the 80 year old shopping center’s other buildings.
-Beyond these additions, Highwoods has also worked diligently to modernize and maintain the integrity and beauty of this Kansas City landmark.

 The Plaza’s ever-growing popularity and reputation have been recognized around the country, but nowhere is it held in higher esteem than in Kansas City.
 Many Kansas Citians have a personal pride about the Plaza.
 Generations have grown up with it.
 New generations are eager to discover it.
 Througout the years of development in the Kansas City Metro area, the Plaza has become more of an urban cultural district, and less of the suburban shopping center it originally was.
 The neighborhood around the Plaza is changing.
 Luxury condominiums have risen around the district, attracting upper-income empty nesters and young professionals with new consumer demands, but with a sense of pride with the Plaza’s place in history.